nicolasgrosfort/head-md-oracle-of-suits/process/concepts/2025-10-27-anachrony.md

 - 📰 [Are the Face Cards (Kings, Queens, Jacks) Real People?](https://history.howstuffworks.com/history-vs-myth/kings-queens-and-jacks-playing-cards-real-people.htm) - (2024)
 - 📺 [The Untold Secrets of Pokémon's Monster Mythology](https://www.pbs.org/video/the-untold-secrets-of-pokemons-monster-mythology-ha2xkp/) - (2023)
 - 📺 [Florence (Gameplay Only)](https://www.youtube.com/watch?v=4Dxw4dj_AY8) - (2024)

+## Roadmap

+- ~~Write a first draft of the storyboard~~
+- ~~Define the tech-stack~~
+- Get feedback from Douglas about the current concept
+- Define an "Initial State"
+- Update "Research" section to reflect actual project
+- Prototype "The Chronoscope" gesture
+- Prototype "The Candle" gesture
+- Prototype "The Palette" gesture (v2)
+- Prototype the head movement tracking for the final sequence
+- Define a visual identity
+- Define sound design approach
+- Create a prototype of "The Mythological Breakdown" sequence